IKOR-GmbH/sip-framework/docs/declarative.md

 - *connectorId* (optional) - unique identifier of a connector (automatically generated if missing)
 - *connectorGroup* - id of the connector group it belongs to
 - *integrationScenario* - id of the scenario from which it consumes data
-- *requestModel* - model which is expected be received on the input endpoint
+- *requestModel* - model which is expected to be received in the input endpoint from scenario
 - *responseModel* (optional) - model which is expected be returned to the caller
 - *domains* (optional) - domains this connector is a part of
 - *pathToDocumentationResource* (optional) - provides path to documentation files.